MSTN: A Lightweight and Fast Model for General TimeSeries Analysis: Methodology

-The transformer encoder uses 4 layers with 8 attention heads.
-When using BiLSTM: The architecture captures bidirectional sequential dependencies, processing sequences in both forward and backward directions to learn complex temporal dynamics and memorize long-range patterns:
+where each of the 64 feature channels is summarized by its average activation over time through temporal pooling.
+We employ two alternative sequence modeling approaches: MSTN-Transformer and MSTN-BiLSTM.
+First, the input sequence is projected into a 128-dimensional latent feature space using a linear embedding layer.
+Specifically, the projected representation is obtained as $X_p = W_p X + b_p$, where $X_p \in \mathbb{R}^{B \times L \times 128}$, and $W_p \in \mathbb{R}^{C \times 128}$ and $b_p \in \mathbb{R}^{128}$ denote the learnable weight matrix and bias of the projection layer that embed the original $C$-dimensional input features into a 128-dimensional latent space.
+In MSTN-Transformer, the architecture captures long-range dependencies through a \emph{single} Transformer encoder composed of 4 layers with 8 attention heads.
+The encoder produces contextualized representations for each of the $L$ time steps.
+To consolidate these temporal representations into a fixed-length global descriptor, we apply sequence mean pooling over the temporal dimension:

-The BiLSTM employs 2 layers with 64 hidden units per direction, capturing both causal and anti-causal temporal relationships.
-The CNN pathway utilizes global average pooling to capture local pattern summaries, while the Transformer and BiLSTM pathways employ sequence mean pooling to preserve global contextual information.
-The parallel features undergo sophisticated fusion through a multi-stage enhancement process that intelligently combines the strengths of both pathways.
-For MSTN-Transformer:
+In MSTN-BiLSTM, bidirectional sequential dependencies are modeled by processing the projected sequence in both forward and backward directions, enabling the network to learn complex temporal dynamics and long-range contextual patterns: